Permian–Triassic extinction event: Dating

 Whether the terrestrial and marine extinctions were synchronous or asynchronous is another point of controversy.
 Evidence from a well-preserved sequence in east Greenland suggests that the terrestrial and marine extinctions began simultaneously.
 In this sequence, the decline of animal life is concentrated in a period approximately 10,000 to 60,000 years long, with plants taking an additional several hundred thousand years to show the full impact of the event.
-Other scientists believe the terrestrial mass extinction began between 60 and 370 thousand years before the onset of the marine mass extinction.

-An older theory, still supported in some recent papers, is that there were two major extinction pulses 9.4 million years apart, separated by a period of extinctions well above the background level, and that the final extinction killed off only about 80% of marine species alive at that time while the other losses occurred during the first pulse or the interval between pulses.
-According to this theory one of these extinction pulses occurred at the end of the Guadalupian epoch of the Permian.
-For example, all dinocephalian genera died out at the end of the Guadalupian, as did the Verbeekinidae, a family of large-size fusuline foraminifera.
-The impact of the end-Guadalupian extinction on marine organisms appears to have varied between locations and between taxonomic groups – brachiopods and corals had severe losses.
+Many sedimentary sequences from South China show synchronous terrestrial and marine extinctions.
+Research in the Sydney Basin of the PTME's duration and course also supports a synchronous occurrence of the terrestrial and marine biotic collapses.
+Other scientists believe the terrestrial mass extinction began between 60,000 and 370,000 years before the onset of the marine mass extinction.
+Chemostratigraphic analysis from sections in Finnmark and Trøndelag shows the terrestrial floral turnover occurred before the large negative δ13C shift during the marine extinction.
+Dating of the boundary between the Dicynodon and Lystrosaurus assemblage zones in the Karoo Basin indicates that the terrestrial extinction occurred earlier than the marine extinction.
+The Sunjiagou Formation of South China also records a terrestrial ecosystem demise predating the marine crisis.
+Other research still has found that the terrestrial extinction occurred after the marine extinction in the tropics.

 Studies of the timing and causes of the Permian-Triassic extinction are complicated by the often-overlooked Capitanian extinction (also called the Guadalupian extinction), just one of perhaps two mass extinctions in the late Permian that closely preceded the Permian-Triassic event.
 In short, when the Permian-Triassic starts it is difficult to know whether the end-Capitanian had finished, depending on the factor considered.
-Some of the extinctions dated to the Permian-Triassic boundary have recently been redated to the end-Capitanian.
+Many of the extinctions once dated to the Permian-Triassic boundary have more recently been re-dated to the end-Capitanian.
 Further, it is unclear whether some species who survived the prior extinction(s) had recovered well enough for their final demise in the Permian-Triassic event to be considered separate from Capitanian event.
 A minority point of view considers the sequence of environmental disasters to have effectively constituted a single, prolonged extinction event, perhaps depending on which species is considered.
+This older theory, still supported in some recent papers, proposes that there were two major extinction pulses 9.4 million years apart, separated by a period of extinctions that were less extensive, but still well above the background level, and that the final extinction killed off only about 80% of marine species alive at that time, whereas the other losses occurred during the first pulse or the interval between pulses.
+According to this theory, one of these extinction pulses occurred at the end of the Guadalupian epoch of the Permian.
+For example, all dinocephalian genera died out at the end of the Guadalupian, as did the Verbeekinidae, a family of large-size fusuline foraminifera.
+The impact of the end-Guadalupian extinction on marine organisms appears to have varied between locations and between taxonomic groups – brachiopods and corals had severe losses.